 The point is, there is so much natural weight diversity among humans.

-Yet what weight hate does is make some of those differences—heavier bodies—wrong and the target of discrimination, and some of those differences—thinner bodies—right, granting them many unearned privileges.
-People who are thinner often are perceived as more likeable, thus advancing their careers and social status over people who are heavier.
+Yet what weight hate does is make some of those differences — heavier bodies — wrong and the target of discrimination, and some of those differences — thinner bodies — right, granting them many unearned privileges.
+People who are thinner are often perceived as more likable, thus advancing their careers and social status over people who are heavier.
 People on the heavier end of the spectrum are more likely to get bullied or marginalized.

 When people use weight hate to bully someone, to decide that someone is worth less in dignity than someone else based solely on their size, it’s flat out wrong.
 Weight hate leads to bullying and bullying leads to depression, anxiety, low self-worth and self-esteem, eating disorders, substance use, and self harm.
 In extreme cases, people start to feel so badly about themselves that they may choose to end their own lives.
 And still, how many more people may not go to these extremes, but spend hours punishing their bodies with diets, forced exercise, and secret internal lives of shame?
 Are we blaming our bodies for deeper issues around feeling not good enough, or are we feeling not good enough because of our weight hate culture?